heistp/antler/README.md

 - handle tests both with and without node-synchronized time
 - add support for setting arbitary sockopts
 - rename EmitLog Reporter to Log, and add sorting by time for saved log files
-- optionally secure the servers for public use using a three-way handshake
+- secure the servers for use on Internet with challenge-response authentication
 - add compression support for System runner FileData output
 - make UDP flood more efficient
 - add an antler _init_ command to create a default project